demitastes/demitastes.github.io/index.md

 Check back here to also find links to articles, videos, and podcast audio featuring interviews, industry topics, and anything else that comes up along the way to writing and publishing the book on American Single Malt Whiskey.

-I hope to turn this domain into my own personal blog and review archive.
-Check back soon for that!

-# Where you can find my content:

-- **Twitch:** [DemiTastes hosts The Whiskey Lodge-cast](https://twitch.tv/demitastes) - Live whiskey and spirits discussions.
-- **YouTube:** [Demi Tastes Whiskey](https://youtube.com/@demitasteswhiskey) - Archived VODs of streams from Twitch, Podcast edits, and Interviews.
-- **[MaltRunners.com: Reviews of whisky and its friends.](https://maltrunners.com)** - Reviews from a collective of spirits enthusiasts (including myself).

 # Some of my notable writings and reviews:

 - Industry News / Press Release: **[Joseph O’Sullivan Departs Hood River Distillers, Joins Reopened Bentley Heritage Estate Distillery in Nevada
 ](https://medium.com/@demitastes/joseph-osullivan-departs-hood-river-distillers-joins-reopened-bentley-heritage-estate-distillery-956735fe19b0)**

 ## MaltRunners.com